Easy Homemade Meatballs

 • Preheat the oven to 400ºF.
 Line a baking sheet with parchment.
 Place the meatballs on the baking sheet about one inch apart from each other.

-• Bake the meatballs for about 15 minutes, or until lightly browned.
+• Bake for about 15 minutes, or until lightly browned.

-• Transfer the meatballs to a pot of red sauce and simmer for five more minutes in the sauce.
-If not using a red sauce, add an additional 3-5 minutes to the bake time, or until the meatballs are cooked through.
+• Once browned, transfer them to a pot of red sauce and simmer for five more minutes in the sauce.
+If not using a red sauce, add an additional 3-5 minutes to the bake time, or until they’re cooked through.

 Stove Top Cooking Instructions